aumtuhin/aumtuhin/README.md

 ### Hi there 👋
-I'm a Frontend focused Fullstack Javascript, Typescript Developer
+I'm a Frontend focused Fullstack Javascript, Typescript Engineer